 Dr Deval Desai

-Dr Deval Desai joined Edinburgh Law School in 2020 as Lecturer in International Economic Law.
-His work focuses on law and development, administrative law and regulation, (de)colonial patterns of knowledge and authority, and theories of the state in the Global South.
-He has taught on these topics on the European Joint Doctorate in Law and Development; the interdisciplinary masters programs at the Graduate Institute, Geneva; Harvard's Institute for Global Law and Policy; and as a visiting professor at Manchester, Northeastern Law School, SOAS, and the Universidad de los Andes.
+Dr Deval Desai is Reader in International Economic Law.
+He joined Edinburgh Law School in 2020.
+His work focuses on law and development, administrative law and regulation, theories of the state, and (de)colonial patterns of knowledge and authority.
+He has taught on these topics at the Geneva Graduate Institute, Harvard Law School, Manchester, Northeastern Law School, SOAS, and the Universidad de los Andes.

-Deval previously held research positions at Harvard Law School and the Graduate Institute -- where he helped establish and coordinate the Global Scholars’ Academy, to support collaboration and mentorship among junior faculty in the Global South.
-Deval serves on the editorial board of the Hague Journal on the Rule of Law, the Emerging Scholars Forum of Global Perspectives, and previously sat on the editorial board of the Harvard International Law Journal.
+Deval previously held research positions at Harvard Law School and the Geneva Graduate Institute.
+He serves on the editorial board of the Hague Journal on the Rule of Law, the Emerging Scholars Forum of Global Perspectives, and has served on the editorial board of the Harvard International Law Journal.

 His ongoing research projects include:

-He trained in history and French literature (M.A., Oxford), and law and social theory (PGDipL and PGDipLP, City University/BPP Law School; LL.M. and S.J.D., Harvard Law School).
+Deval trained in history and French literature (M.A., Oxford), and law and social theory (PGDipL and PGDipLP, City University/BPP Law School; LL.M. and S.J.D., Harvard Law School).
 At Harvard, he held the Byse, Program on Negotiation Next Generation, and Institute for Global Law and Policy fellowships.
-In recognition of his work on law and development, he was awarded the inaugural Bingham Center International Rule of Law Fellowship.
-He is a Fellow of the Royal Society of Arts.
+In recognition of his work on law and development, he held an inaugural Bingham Center International Rule of Law Fellowship.
+He is a Fellow of the Royal Society of Arts and of the Young Academy of Scotland.

 Ph.D. supervision interests